MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/gov.md

 You can find the Azure IP ranges in [Azure IP Ranges and Service Tags – US Government Cloud](https://www.microsoft.com/download/details.aspx?id=57063).

 > [!NOTE]
 > As a cloud-based solution, the IP address ranges can change.
-It's recommended you move to a DNS-based rules.
+It's recommended you move to DNS-based rules.

 <br>